cassiozen/mithryn-ttrpg/combat.md

 HP: 4, DF: 5
 Weapon: Club (1d12)

-The GM declares: “We’re in combat.
+The GM declares, “We’re in combat.
 Zones are: Collapsed Archway (where brigands are), Causeway (where you stand), Rubble Pile (to the side, difficult footing).”

 ### Round 1 (Opening Round — Agility Check to Act)

 - Kael (AGI 6 → TN 14).
-Rolls 2d12 → 8+5 = 13 (fail and looses turn).
+Rolls 2d12 → 8+5 = 13 (fails and loses turn).
  GM: “You stumble as the brigands spring out.”
 - Sira (AGI 6 → TN 14).
 Rolls 10+9 = 19 (success).
 Acts normally.
 - Borin (AGI 8 → TN 12).
 Rolls 6+8 = 14 (success).
 Acts normally.

 #### Player turns

 Sira: Moves into Collapsed Archway zone and tries to talk: “No need for blood — we’ve coin.”
-GM calls for Presence check (TN 13, since PRE = 7).
+GM calls for a Presence check (TN 13, since PRE = 7).
 Rolls 2d12 = 5+7 = 12 → fail.
 GM: “The brigand leader hesitates, eyeing the silver pouch you flash.”

 Borin: Moves to the Rubble Pile to flank and shoots from his long bow (2D12).